Family Issue Ensues After A Lady Puts Her Husband’s Aggressive Dog In A Kennel

 This Redditor has refused to take care of her husband's dog

-The OP and her husband got a dog were they were dating
+The OP and her husband got a dog while they were dating

 He brings her home but never really trained her